 Explore Peace River

-If you’d rather adventure by foot, the lofty cypress trees, with their moss-covered branches provide shade for a hike along the river.
+If you’d rather adventure by foot, the lofty cypress trees with their moss-covered branches provide shade for a hike along the river.
 Tread the same land that Native Americans and Spanish explorers walked many years ago.
-Take in the sights and sounds of this hidden piece of …the Real Florida.
+Take in the sights and sounds of this hidden piece of … the Real Florida.

 Peace River is also a great place for fossil hunting.
 The slow current keeps the fossils well preserved.
 The river, of course, was a place where many animals gathered.
-If you look closely you can find the fossilized remains of mammoths, bison, alligators, and mastodons and you sift through the sand and dirt.
+If you look closely you can find the fossilized remains of mammoths, bison, alligators, and mastodons as you sift through the sand and dirt.